Attempted assassination of Donald Trump in Florida: Incident

 On September 15, 2024, Trump was golfing at Trump International Golf Club in West Palm Beach with his friend and donor Steve Witkoff.
 Trump was walking along the fifth hole when Robert Fercano, a Secret Service agent, conducted a sweep of the sixth hole ahead of him for any threats.
 During the sweep, Routh was seen aiming a rifle at Fercano while hiding in shrubs approximately 400 yd away.
 The position in which Routh had been is well-known as a spot frequently used by paparazzi to photograph Trump at his golf course.
 At 1:31 p.m.
 EDT (approximately 12 hours after Routh's 1:59 a.m. arrival), Fercano, having seen the rifle barrel move, fired four rounds towards Routh, who then dropped his weapon and fled in a vehicle.
 After the shot was fired, Trump was escorted off the course by his Secret Service protective detail.
 Routh did not have a clear line of sight on Trump and did not fire his gun.
-Tommy C. McGee, a witness who was driving to a nearby furniture store at the time of the incident, saw him running out of the woods and into a black car.
+Tommy Craig McGee, a witness who was driving to a nearby furniture store at the time of the incident, saw him running out of the woods and into a black car.
 He quickly took three photos and a video of Routh's vehicle, assisting authorities in tracking it down.
 The golf course was locked down shortly after the incident, and no injuries were reported.

 After Routh fled the scene, a "be on the lookout" was issued to law enforcement with details about the suspect's car, a black Nissan Xterra SUV.
 At 2:22 p.m, after pulling over the vehicle on Interstate 95 in Martin County, Martin County Sheriff's Office deputies Nicholas Shaw and Gedeon Brenovil forced Routh out of the car and arrested him at gunpoint.
 According to the Palm Beach County Sheriff's Office, Routh was detained as a person of interest while he was driving northbound on Interstate 95 from Palm Beach County.
 The sheriff's units "waited [for] a while" to stop the vehicle to avoid engaging in a high-speed chase.
 Seventeen burner cell-phones were found inside Routh's vehicle.
 An SKS-style rifle with a removed serial number, a scope, two backpacks containing ceramic tiles that could deflect a bullet, a plastic bag containing food, and a GoPro camera, were recovered at the scene.
 Routh was unarmed at the time of his arrest.

 After Routh's arrest, Trump contacted the Martin County Sheriff's Office and requested that those involved in Routh's apprehension join him at Mar-a-Lago so he could personally thank them for their work.
 Each deputy signed a pair of black handcuffs and gave them to Trump.
 Lieutenant Travis Dykes stated that there could have been a "potential disaster" if the police department didn't work together as a group.
 Martin County Sheriff William Snyder told WPTV that he "could not be more proud of his crew."